JetBrains/Qodana/topics/qodana-sarif-output.md

 ### results

 The `results` array describes the problems detected during inspection.
-Each problem detected by %product% is described by a separate [`result`](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317638) object.
+Each problem detected by %instance% is described by a separate [`result`](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317638) object.

 ```json